Is Lake Chapala One Of The Best Places to Retire in Mexico?

 Ajijic is not one of the cheapest places to live.
 But it is much more affordable compared to the U.S. and Canada.

-Let’s look at some numbers for Ajijic: (Sources: NumbeoVivanuncios, our customers, and local Facebook groups)
+Let’s look at some numbers for Ajijic (Sources: NumbeoVivanuncios, & our customers)

 Rent in Ajijic